pugjs/pug-ast-spec/parser.md

 }
 ```

 A mixin definition or call.
-Warning: this Node only inherits from `AttributedNode` if `call` is `false`.
+Warning: this Node only inherits from `AttributedNode` if `call` is `true`.

 ### MixinBlock